310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Chiaki %}
 You could say that.

-…… Alright, I filed everything in the right place.
+……Alright, I filed everything in the right place.
 {% endbubble %}

 {% bubble Nazuna %}